 Orchestrator uses this NuGet app to maintain package versions.
 When you deploy a package to an environment, the package is distributed to each of the Robots in the indicated environment (in the

 Additionally, the activities used in the workflow are also pushed to Orchestrator, in a dedicated NuGet feed.
 This enables the Robot to access the proper versions of activities when it needs to execute a process.
-For more information, see the About the Activities Feeds, About Automation Projects on the Robot, and About Tenant Settings pages.
+For more information, see the About the Activities Feeds, About Automation Projects on the Robot, and Configuring Tenant Settings pages.